 Concepts are a great team-building opportunity.
 Team meetings can be brief, informative and productive.
 Development of a concept protocol is an iterative process.
-Concepts can be rapidly modified to capture site capabilities, patient demographics and other parameters that might lead to extensive protocol reviews and errors in site selection.

 Each draft brings the interests of the various parties closer together as they consider possible challenges to be faced in operationalising the study.